Teradata/r-driver/README.md

 * A block cipher with no padding, such as `AES/CBC/NoPadding`, may only be used to encrypt data whose byte count after extension is a multiple of the algorithm's block size.
 The 512-byte boundary is compatible with many block ciphers.
 AES, for example, has a block size of 128 bits (16 bytes), and is therefore compatible with the 512-byte boundary.
 * A block cipher with padding, such as `AES/CBC/PKCS5Padding`, can be used to encrypt data of any length.
 However, CBC with padding is vulnerable to a "padding oracle attack", so Stored Password Protection performs Encrypt-then-MAC for protection from a padding oracle attack.
 MAC algorithms `HmacSHA1` and `HmacSHA256` are supported.
-* The Teradata SQL Driver for R does not support block ciphers used as byte-oriented ciphers via modes such as `CFB8` or `OFB8`.
+* The driver does not support block ciphers used as byte-oriented ciphers via modes such as `CFB8` or `OFB8`.

 The strength of the encryption depends on your choice of cipher algorithm and key size.

 * AES uses a 128-bit (16 byte), 192-bit (24 byte), or 256-bit (32 byte) key.
 * DESede uses a 192-bit (24 byte) key.
-The The Teradata SQL Driver for R does not support a 128-bit (16 byte) key for DESede.
+The driver does not support a 128-bit (16 byte) key for DESede.
 * DES uses a 64-bit (8 byte) key.

 #### Sharing Files with the Teradata JDBC Driver

-The Teradata SQL Driver for R and the Teradata JDBC Driver can share the files containing the password encryption key and encrypted password, if you use a transformation, key size, and MAC algorithm that is supported by both drivers.
+This driver and the Teradata JDBC Driver can share the files containing the password encryption key and encrypted password, if you use a transformation, key size, and MAC algorithm that is supported by both drivers.

 * Recommended choices for compatibility are `AES/CBC/NoPadding` and `HmacSHA256`.
 * Use a 256-bit key if your Java environment has the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files from Oracle.